kw01sg/neural-style-transfer/README.md

 where _w<sub>l</sub>_ are weighting factors of the contribution of each layer to the total style loss.

-_w<sub>l</sub>_ was implemented to be 1 for all layers by default.
+_w<sub>l</sub>_ is implemented to be 1 for all layers by default.
 These weights are later normalized before calculation of style loss.

 ### Total Variation Loss
 Total variation loss has also been included as a component in the total loss function.
 This was not covered in the paper by Gatys et al. but was inspired by Tensorflow's [implementation of neural style transfer](https://www.tensorflow.org/beta/tutorials/generative/style_transfer#total_variation_loss).